Kafr Ra'i: 1967, aftermath

 Kafr Ra'i has been under Israeli occupation since the 1967 Six-Day War.

 On 2 February 1989, during the First Intifada, Israeli soldiers had been clashing with Palestinians in the nearby village of Fahma and when four teenagers from Kafr Ra'i approached the village, Israeli soldiers sped and shot towards them in their vehicle.
 As the boys fled, one of them, 14-year-old Salameh Tahsin Sobeih, was shot and fell down.
 Witnesses reported that some ten soldiers proceeded to kick Salameh and drag him to their vehicle.
 A Palestinian doctor asked to see Salameh, but was denied.
 Members of Kafr Ra'i's village council found Salameh's body with three gunshot wounds and bruises, a bloodied mouth and broken nose, at the local military headquarters, where soldiers told them he was being interrogated.
 A funeral was held for Salameh the following day in Kafr Ra'i, with attendees also coming from Arraba and Fahma.

 Demographics

 In the 1997 census by the Palestinian Central Bureau of Statistics (PCBS), Kafr Ra'i had a population of 5,824.
 Palestinian refugees accounted for 27.6% of the inhabitants.
 In the 2007 PCBS census, the population grew to 7,364, living in 1,395 households with each household containing an average of between five and six members.
 The number of housing units was 1,559.
 The gender ratio was 49.7% female and 50.3% male.

+Culture

+The Kafr Raʿī Cherry Festival (مهرجان الكرز) is a recurring cultural event celebrating the village's association with cherry cultivation and the local agricultural season, it was launched in 2016.
+The festival typically features exhibitions of cherries and related products, alongside folk music, dance, and community activities, with the stated goal of promoting rural heritage, supporting local farmers, and attracting visitors from surrounding areas.